 The $800 million priority project adds new flyover ramps, new collector-distributor lanes and other facilities to aid east-west travel along I-285 and north-south travel along SR 400.
 The project will improve 4.3 mi. of I-285 from west of Roswell Road to east of Ashford Dunwoody Road and 6.2 miles along SR 400 from the Glenridge Connector to Spalding Drive.

-North Perimeter Contractors, a subsidiary of Serovial Agromine US Corps, was awarded the contract.
+North Perimeter Contractors, a subsidiary of Ferrovial Agroman US Corps, was awarded the contract.

-"We saw there was an opportunity because we had so much construction going on," said Clowers.
-"We thought we'd go ahead and take advantage of replacing these three bridges that were getting close to the end of their life.
+"GDOT saw there was an opportunity because of the need to shift I-285 traffic for replacement of the I-285 bridge over SR 400 which was previously added to the project by supplemental agreement," said Clowers.
+"GDOT thought we'd go ahead and take advantage of the traffic shifts by replacing all three bridges that were getting close to the end of their service life.
 The bridges are the 285 bridge over Glenridge Drive; 285 over 400 and 285 Peachtree Dunwoody Road.
 The collector-distributor lanes had to be expanded."

-In adding the additional bridge work, crews ran into the unexpected challenge of uncovering utilities that they were not aware of.
+The crews ran into the challenge of uncovering utilities that were not expected.

 One of the biggest challenges came from the location of the project.